Ida Ospelt-Amann: Biography

 Ida Amann was born in February 1899 to Franz Amann and his wife Elisabeth (née Burtscher).
 From 1905 to 1911 she attended elementary school and from 1911 to 1913 secondary school.
-After finishing school she went abroad, where she worked in the resorts of Arosa, Portorož and St. Moritz.
+After having finished school, she went abroad, where she worked in the resorts of Arosa, Portorož and St. Moritz.

 Ospelt-Amann wrote her entire corpus of poetry in the Vaduz dialect.
 Over the years, she gained a certain amount of public notoriety.
 From 1960 to 1970 she was President of the Vaduz Women's Association.
 In 1965 she published her first volume of poetry, S'Loob-Bett, which was illustrated by Eugen Verling.
 This was followed in 1975 by a second book, S'ischt Suusersunntig.
 She also held readings and appeared on the radio.
 In 1984, to celebrate her 85th birthday, the book Di aaltaräder was published.
 In 1991 she issued a cassette tape, featuring texts and poems recorded in the Vaduz dialect.
 One example of her work is the poem, D Alpfaart, described successful mountaineering.
 Much of the tone of her writing is nostalgic.
-In addition to her poetry Ospelt-Amann also collected proverbs and sayings from her dialect for the Liechtenstein National Museum.
+In addition to her poetry, Ospelt-Amann also collected proverbs and sayings from her dialect for the Liechtenstein National Museum.

 Ospelt-Amann died on 12 March 1996.
 She had a total of six children, two sons and four daughters, including the politicians Hilmar Ospelt (de) and Werner Ospelt.
 Her grandsons include the artist Mathias Ospelt, and the poet Markus Meier.